Benefits of physical activity: Immediate benefits

-Some of the benefits of physical activity on brain health happen right after a session of moderate-to-vigorous physical activity.
-Benefits include improved thinking or cognition for children ages 6-13 and reduced short-term feelings of anxiety for adults.
+Some of the benefits of physical activity on brain health happen right after a session of moderate to vigorous physical activity.
+Benefits include improved thinking or cognition for children ages 6-13, short-term reduction of anxiety for adults, and enhanced functional capacity in older adults.
 Regular physical activity can keep thinking, learning, and judgment skills sharp with age.
 It can also reduce the risk of depression and anxiety and improve sleep.

 Weight management

-Both diet and physical activity play a critical role in maintaining healthy body weight, losing excess body weight, or maintaining successful weight loss.
+Both dieting and physical activity play a critical role in maintaining healthy body weight, or maintaining successful weight loss.
 Physical activity helps control weight by using excess calories that would otherwise be stored as fat.
-Most foods consumed contain calories, and most activities burn calories, including sleeping, breathing, and digesting food.
-Balancing the calories consumed with the calories used through physical activity can help someone reach and maintain a healthy weight.
+Most activities burn calories, including sleeping, breathing, and digesting food.
+Balancing the calories consumed with the calories burned through physical activity will maintain one's weight.

-Muscle is crucial to the human body.
-Muscle is heavier than fat, so by losing fat and gaining an equal amount of muscle, one could gain weight.
-However, the body could appear slimmer and leaner.
-Physical activity is not only used for losing weight, but also for gaining weight.
-By having a high protein intake, one can put stress on muscle fibers, by doing an exercise regimen that will cause them to tear.
-This is why one may feel sore, as the muscle fibers are starting the process of tearing and healing.
-Once the muscle fibers heal, growth and gain in weight will appear.
-Because muscle mass is denser than fat mass, adding lean muscle can cause weight gain.